outdreamer/build-a-cure-1/tasks/work.md

 		- label data & train

 	- email metadata identification functions

+	- which strategies will the models use?

+		- standard data analysis (pca, feature reduction, relationship metrics)

+		- use object detection api's with language-structure map

+		- initial version:

+			- templates
+				- after applying standardization function to compare overall structure, intent, & meaning
+				- without standardization, to compare to custom user-specific model
+			- unsupervised learning (k means, nearest neighbors)
+			- anomaly detection algorithms

+		 - secondary version depending on data access:

+		 	- intent/cause/meaning model, optionally with assumption/implication/conclusions integrated
+		 		- do functions with these intents enable an overall malicious intent when executed in a sequence?
+		 		- every resource access, including function calls, is a possible target of a malicious agent
+		 		- apply filters on resources (valuable resources, enabling resources, access-granting resources, etc)

+		 		- does this request have the preceding/following request that we'd expect from a request with this intent (cause)

+		 		- initial implementation can be with object definition routes mapped to language map structures, then to system map structures

+		 	- distortion/base model
+		 		- given a particular base (request type, user group, intent), what distortion functions apply?
+		 		- what ranges of distortion functions overlap?
+		 		- what change types of distortion functions indicate a type or base change?

+		 	- change model
+		 		- is this function or data point in a state of flux or does it clearly fall into a known category?

 	- label some example data & data from the email data set with metadata (semantic like assumptions, structural like keywords)